oracle/graal/docs/reference-manual/native-image/Agent.md

 In the next rule however, lookups from those classes that are directly in package `com.oracle.svm.tutorial` are included again.
 Finally, lookups from the `HostedHelper` class is excluded again.
 Each of these rules partially overrides the previous ones.
 For example, if the rules were in the reverse order, the exclusion of `com.oracle.svm.**` would be the last rule and would override all other rules.

+The `regexRules` section also contains a sequence of rules.
+Its structure is the same as that of the `rules` section, but rules are specified as regular expression patterns which are matched against the entire fully qualified class identifier.
+The `regexRules` section is optional.
+If a `regexRules` section is specified, a class will be considered included if (and only if) both `rules` and `regexRules` include the class and neither of them exclude it.
+With no `regexRules` section, only the `rules` section determines whether a class is included or excluded.

 For testing purposes, the built-in filter for Java class library lookups can be disabled by adding the `no-builtin-caller-filter` option, but the resulting configuration files are generally unsuitable for a native image build.
 Similarly, the built-in filter for Java VM-internal accesses based on heuristics can be disabled with `no-builtin-heuristic-filter` and will also generally lead to less usable configuration files.